gavoja/twcss/README.md

 ## Features

 - **Zero setup, zero dependencies.** One import does it all.
 It just works.
-- **Library agnostic.** Works with vanilla, works with any modern framework.
+- **Library agnostic.** Works with vanilla JavaScript and any modern framework.
 Works with Shadow DOM too.
-- **Lightweight and fast.** Minified and gzipped is only ~11 kB.
+- **Lightweight and fast.** Minified and gzipped, it's only ~11 kB.

 ## Usage

-In Node, Deno or Bun do:
+In Node, Deno, or Bun:

 ```js
 import 'twcss'
 ```

 Then, somewhere in the markup:

 ```html
 <div tw="p-4 bg-indigo-800 text-slate-50 rounded-xl">Hello, world!</div>
 ```